TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/036 Component Communication.md

 If you are industrious with regards to refactoring your page into smaller components, you may end up in this situation, where you click a button in one component, and you wish to update the view in another component.

 To achieve this, we use a "state container".
-It a simple class, which has a delegate and a piece of data.
+It a simple class, which has a delegate and a piece of data (or more delegates, and much data).
 Then we need a set-method to set the data, which will also invoke the delegate.
-The components will subscribe their own methods to the delegate, and upon invocation will update their view accordingly.\
+The components will subscribe their own methods to the delegate, and upon invocation will update their view accordingly.

 The state container must be registered as a _scoped service_ in Program.cs, and injected into the components.
-Alternatively, when using Blazor WASM, a singleton pattern might also achieve this effect.
+Alternatively, _when using Blazor WASM_, a singleton pattern might also achieve this effect.

 This could be an example of a state container: